-- Limit the area to the immediate north and west of the village center to rural residential uses. - Extend trails along Tonawanda Creek and Tonawanda Creek Road.
-Mile markers and a signage program should be integrated within the system to guide users to specific amenities and uses. - Establish a new trail along Hopkins Road from Tonawanda Creek to the I-990.
+- integrated within the system to guide users to specific amenities and uses. - Establish a new trail along Hopkins Road from Tonawanda Creek to the I-990.
 This trail should be integrated into a larger system that connects water features such as Tonawanda Creek, with a major element of the town-wide system along the north side of the I-990.
 Mile markers and a signage program should be integrated within the system to guide users to specific amenities and uses. - Develop "Rural Character" roadway standards for the area's rural roads (Comprehensive Plan Policy 6-1).
 These should include coordinated guidelines for landscaping and tree cover, building setbacks, site drainage, limited road widths, and potential bicycle lanes where applicable.
 Conservation development through clustering of homes (consistent with soil limitations on on-site sewage disposal) should also be explored to preserve views and open space. - Initiate bicycle lanes and improvements to New Road, Hopkins Road, Campbell Boulevard, and Schoelles Road.
-These improvements should reflect the "Rural Character" roadway standards. - Create a redevelopment plan for the Millersport Highway and Transit Road intersection to reinforce suburban mediumscalesmaller commercial activities and enhance the gateway to the Town. - Enhance the signage and streetscape treatments along Millersport Highway and I-990 to orient visitors and commuters to the Town's amenities.
+These improvements should reflect the "Rural Character" roadway standards. - Create a redevelopment plan for the Millersport Highway and Transit Road intersection to reinforce suburban medium-scale commercial activities and enhance the gateway to the Town. - Enhance the signage and streetscape treatments along Millersport Highway and I-990 to orient visitors and commuters to the Town's amenities.
 These should include landscaping, traffic calming (where appropriate), paving, signage and lighting. - Incorporate recommendations from the JLWRP to improve the Waterfront Activity Areas near the Buffalo Niagara Heritage Village (Old Pendleton), Wendelville, and Picard's Bridge near the Amherst Marine Center. - As recommended by Natural and Cultural Resources Policy 4-13, develop a management plan to enhance the Buffalo Niagara Heritage Village as an educational/interpretive resource for residents and visitors.
 This plan should address connection of the museum to an area-wide trail system and to the Old Pendleton Waterfront Activity Area recommended in the JLWRP.
 (Amended 09-08-15; BCPA-2014-01) - Work with Clarence to preserve and strengthen the established village character of Swormville.
-Any future improvements to Transit Road should be designed to maintain this traditional form and character.

-• Develop design standards for the replacement of bridges over the Erie Canal.
+Any future improvements to Transit Road should be designed to maintain this character. - Develop design standards for the replacement of bridges over the Erie Canal.